Search Results

 Genome-wide association studies involve scanning markers across the genomes of many people to find genetic variations associated with a particular disease.

-… to find genetic variations associated with a particular disease. … A genome-wide association study is an approach … associated with a particular disease.
-Once new genetic associations are identified, researchers can use the … form of blindness is associated with variation in the gene for complement factor H, which produces a protein …
+… to find genetic variations associated with a particular disease. … to find genetic variations associated with a particular disease.
+Once new genetic associations are identified, researchers can use the … for genetic variations that contribute to the onset of a disease. …

 News Release